tsipkens/bidias/README.md

 1. The **tfer_pma** submodule, available at https://github.com/tsipkens/mat-tfer-pma, contains Matlab code to compute the transfer function of particle mass analyzers (including the centrifugal particle mass analyzer and aerosol particle mass analyzer) and to compute basic aerosol properties.
 Functions in this submodule are necessary to compute the kernel (the quantity that related aerosol measurements  by a range of instruments to their underlying particle size distributions).

-2. The **cmap** submodule, available at https://github.com/tsipkens/cmap, adds percceptually uniform colormaps to the program.
+2. The **cmap** submodule, available at https://github.com/tsipkens/cmap, adds perceptually uniform colormaps to the program.
 This submodule is optional in that one could also replace references in existing scripts to the colormaps that would otherwise be in that package.

 As a result, the folders corresponding to these submodules will initially be empty.
 Their are multiple route to downloading these submodules.
 If using git, one can initially clone the repository using